Genealogy: A Famous Canadian Dynasty

 - George Washington - The first president of the United States.
-(I went to Washington MO recently and found that there is a street named A. Roy, who lived at the La Charrette French and Indian Trade Village when Lewis and Clark passed through the area.
-We are still trying to find out if this street was named after an ancestor of mine.)
+(I went to Washington MO recently and found that there is a street named A. Roy, who lived at the La Charrette French and Indian Trade Village when Lewis and Clark passed through the area.)

-- Abraham Lincoln - The 16th president of the United States.
+- Abraham Lincoln - The 16th president of the United States, and who ended Slavery.

 - Glover Cleveland - The 22nd and 24th president of the United States.

 R-M269 common ancestor